gorsuch/gorsuch.github.io/_posts/2014-11-23-unhelpful-aws-tip-1.md

 ## In Summary

 The more you treat EC2 instances like bare metal computers, the more you'll hate your life.
 Treat them like single-task compute instances, and you'll find yourself working with something like legos.
-Keep things as simple as possible.
+Your call.

 Future posts will likely dig into improvements and higher level concerns.
 I'll probably also go all hipster on you and demonstrate how docker could be applied here.